o-qcblog/o-qcblog.github.io/_posts/2025-03-01-Quantum-Fourier-Transformation.md

 $$\sum_{j=0}^{N-1} x_j|j\rangle = \sum_{k=0}^{N-1} y_k |k\rangle$$

 where $y_k$ are DFT of the amplitudes $x_j$.
 This expression strengthens our understanding of the basis transformation nature of the algorithm.
+Notice that though the definition of DFT and QFT are similar we can not use QFT to replace DFT in classical computing.
+As though QFT computes the Fourier transform of $\|j\rangle$, once we measure the summation collapses to one value of k.

 <div class="hint-box info">
 <div class="hint-box-header">